fishinthecalculator/gocix/doc/README.md

 ` password ` (default: ` "" ` ) (type: string)
 The password used to authenticate with the SMTP server.

-` password-file ` (type: maybe-sops-secret)
+` password-file ` (type: maybe-string)
-An optional field representing a file from which Grafana will read the SMTP password.
+An optional field representing a file path from which Grafana will read the SMTP password.

 ` from-address ` (default: ` "alert@example.org" ` ) (type: string)
 The sender of the email alerts Grafana will send.